convexset/meteor-locker/README.md

 # Locker

-A package for providing locking functionality for Meteor Methods.
+A package for providing locking functionality in Meteor Methods.
 Mutual exclusion (mutex) locks are acquired by "users" on "resources" (actually strings), and this works fine with `this.unblock()` in Meteor Methods.

 Unique "users" are derived from information about the current DDP connection.
 So typical use cases would have "user ids" being derived from:
  - the `userId`